Before you begin... understand the app

 Back it up with Gallery and Scene archives

 An archive is a Frame It On My Wall data package that can be saved to the Files app or shared to Notes, Mail and Messages.
 To create a backup, tap the Archive menu item on the Gallery or Scene menu.
 Restore any archive later on from the Restore archive item on the Gallery menu.
 Each archive includes copies of any framed photos in that Gallery or Scene.

 Once a project is complete, archive its gallery or scene and then delete that gallery or scene to keep only active projects in the app.

-Besides backups, you also use archives to share a scene or gallery with other app users or with support.
-You also use archives to transfer scenes and galleries to your other iPhones and iPads with the Files app."
+Besides backups, you use archives to share a scene or gallery with other app users or with support.
+You also use archives to transfer scenes and galleries to your other iPhones and iPads with the Files app via iCloud."

 Make a template Gallery

 From the Gallery menu, choose New Gallery and name it Templates.
-Switch to a different gallery and create a design.
+Switch to a different gallery and layout frames in a design.
 Copy that design to a scene in the Templates gallery.
-If you have photos in the design, switch to the copied scene in the Templates gallery, long press on a framed picture while all frames are selected and tap Remove photo.
-The scene should now contain frames without pictures.
+If you have photos in the design, switch to the copied scene in the Templates gallery, while all frames are selected and tap the (...) button and then tap Remove photo.
+Afterwards, the scene contains frames without pictures.
 Later you quick start a new project by copying a template to the project gallery.

 Work with Adobe® Lightroom®